Building Apptainer containers from scratch

-On CSC platforms, there are two ways to use Singularity containers that you have built yourself.
+On CSC platforms, there are two ways to use Apptainer containers (formerly known as Singularity) that you have built yourself.
 You may:

-- Convert Docker containers to Singularity image files, or
+- Convert Docker containers to Apptainer image files, or

-- Build a Singularity image entirely from scratch.
+- Build an Apptainer image entirely from scratch.

-This tutorial focuses on the latter scenario, with further information available on the Singularity website.
+This tutorial focuses on the latter scenario, with further information available on the Apptainer website.

 Containers as distinct environments

-When planning the contents and configuration of a Singularity container, a decision needs to be made on whether specific installations should be done within the container or added as bind mounts.
+When planning the contents and configuration of an Apptainer container, a decision needs to be made on whether specific installations should be done within the container or added as bind mounts.
 For example, certain dependencies may already be present on the host.
 The container Linux distribution will naturally affect this decision.

 Frequently the environment variables used within a container versus the host environment will also differ (more on that below).